OlgaChern/Gentrius_2023SM/data_simulated/README.md

 ---
 ### Simulation 1: testing feasibility of Gentrius algorithm
 One dataset consists of a presence-absence species per locus matrix and a binary unrooted tree.
-For each matrix five different random trees were generated using IQ-TREE 2 (reference).
-All five trees were pair-wise check
+For each matrix five different random trees were generated using IQ-TREE 2.

-Matrices were generated using a custom Matrix simulator (reference) using the following parameters:
+Matrices were generated using a custom Matrix simulator using the following parameters:

 n - number of rows 		(i.e. species)		[20,50,100,300,700]
 k - number of columns		(i.e. loci)		[5,10,30,100]